Click on the blue dots for more information about AVP in that country

 AVP Rwanda hosted the AVP Africa Regional Gathering in 2016.

-Initial workshops were held in Samoa in early 2018 with participants including church ministers, representatives from local non-governmental organisations and returnees from the United States.
 The Samoa Deputy Prime Minister addressed the participants at the end of the training, which was filmed by local television.
 Also, a local newspaper printed an article about AVP being introduced to Samoa.

 In 2015, workshops were being held in the community in Singapore and West Malaysia.